Chiavazza

-Chiavazza is a frazione (parish) of the municipality of Biella, in Piedmont, northern Italt.
+Chiavazza is a frazione (parish) of the municipality of Biella, in Piedmont, northern Italy.

 Overview

 Chiavazza is a borough located in the eastern sector of the city, to which it is connected by a bridge above the Cervo River, and was once a separate commune.
 It is crossed by the Via Milano, which connects Biella to Vigliano Biellese.
 Along the road are numerous villas, including the Villa Mosca, surrounded by a lavish 18th century-style garden.